daveaglick/NancyDocs/input/docs/how-to/how-to-use-system-web-optimization-bundling-with-nancy.md

+Title: How To Use System.Web.Optimization Bundling With Nancy
+---
 **Note:** Microsoft.AspNet.Web.Optimization requires HttpContext, which is not available with self hosting.

 1. **IF** you are using Nancy with **OWIN**, make sure you use